 Still, it sounded interesting, so I decided to take a closer look.
 From what I remember, LendingTree basically asked for a borrower’s vital information, and then sent it off to a handful of lenders who proceeded to bombard the customer.

-The idea was that they would fight for your business, though consumers clearly didn’t want four banks calling them, let alone one.
-This was the old, annoying model.
+The idea was that they would fight for your business, though my guess is consumers didn’t want four banks calling them, let alone one.
+This was the classic model.
 Perhaps it’s still in use today, I’m not sure.

 Anyway, this is probably why Zillow created its Mortgage Marketplace, which relies on borrower anonymity first and foremost.

 How the LendingTree Mortgage Negotiator Works

 - First you enter in basic home loan details

 - Including loan amount, loan type, interest rate